On medium-rank Lie primitive and maximal subgroups of exceptional groups of Lie type: Notation and preliminaries

 \chapter{Notation and preliminaries}

-Our aim for this chapter is to collate some notation and some general results that have been used in the past, particularly by the author in \cite{craven2017,craven2015un}, to prove that a given subgroup is not maximal in a finite exceptional group of Lie type.
+Our aim for this chapter is to collate some notation and some general results that have been used in the past, particularly in \cite{craven2017,craven2015un}, to prove that a given subgroup is not maximal in a finite exceptional group of Lie type.

 For the rest of this paper, $p$ will be a prime and $\mb G$ will denote a simple, simply connected exceptional algebraic group over an algebraically closed field $k$ of characteristic $p$.
 Let $\sigma$ denote a Frobenius endomorphism of $\mb G$ and let $G=\mb G^\sigma$ denote the fixed points of $\mb G$ under $\sigma$, a finite group of Lie type.
 The precise types of groups $G$ that we are interested in are $F_4(q)$, $E_6(q)$, ${}^2\!E_6(q)$, $E_7(q)$ and $E_8(q)$.
 Note that these are the simply connected groups, so for example $E_7(q)$ has a non-trivial centre for $q$ odd.
 Write $\ms X$ for the set of maximal closed, positive-dimensional subgroups of $\mb G$, and let $\ms X^\sigma$ denote the set of fixed points $\bX^\sigma$ for $\bX$ a $\sigma$-stable member of $\ms X$.
 The members of the set $\ms X^\sigma$, together with subgroups of the same type as $\mb G$ (e.g., $E_6(q_0)$ and ${}^2\!E_6(q_0)$ inside $E_6(q)$) form almost all of the maximal subgroups of $G$.
 If $\bar G$ denotes an almost simple group such that $G/Z(G)\cong F^*(\bar G)$ via some isomorphism $\phi$, we extend our notation of $\ms X^\sigma$ to denote the set of subgroups $N_{\bar G}((Z(G)\mb X^\sigma/Z(G))\phi)$ for $\bX\in \ms X^\sigma$.
 For $\bX$ an algebraic group, write $\mb X^\circ$ for the connected component of the identity.
 Write $o(x)$ for the order of an element $x$ of a group.